kadena-io/pact-5/docs/builtins/General/enforce.md

 If the specified `expression` evaluates to true, the function returns true.
 If the specified `expression` evaluates to false, the function fails the transaction and displays the specified error `message`.

+Prior to Pact 5.3, `enforce` restricted access to tables so that only system-level operations could access database tables and expressions that attempted to read user data would fail with an error.
+Beginning with Pact 5.3, the `expression` that is evaluated with the `enforce` statement can access the Pact database to read data.
+The `expression` can't modify any data in tables.
+If an expression attempts to modify data, the operation fails with an error.

 ### Basic syntax

 To fail a transaction with a specified error message if an expression evaluates to false, use the following syntax: